Brood X cicada recipes add extra crunch to your meals. Up for a refreshing nymph spring salad?

-In case you haven't heard, trillions of Brood X cicadas are emerging for the first time in 17 years this spring.
-These critters spend the majority of their lives underground and come out for at least three to four weeks for a massive mating frenzy, and they're showing up in 15 US states and Washington, DC, leading some to turn to pest control.
+In case you haven't heard, trillions of Brood X cicadas are emerging for the first time in 17 years.
+These critters spend the majority of their lives underground and come out for at least three to four weeks, and they're showing up in 15 US states and Washington, DC, leading some to turn to pest control.
 But there's another -- perhaps more, let's say, natural -- way to manage this massive insect emergence: eat them.

 Now, why would you do that if there are so many other (arguably less creepy) things to eat?
 Well, many people are looking for alternative ways to consume protein to offset the environmental impact of raising cattle, for instance, which requires lots of space, water and other resources.
 Insects, on the other hand, emit fewer greenhouse gasses and can boast more protein than meat.